 3. Unknown impact

-“The biggest blind spot of all is the unknown impact on your end-users,” Hinajosa said.
+“The biggest blind spot of all is the unknown impact on your end-users,” Hinojosa says.
 This lack of in-depth visibility into container interactions leaves enterprises in the dark when it comes to understanding end-user interactions with cloud- and web-based services.

 The solution: Automatically map, measure, manage with intelligent observability

->At the core is the Dynatrace deterministic AI engine, Davis.
-“It continuously analyzes all these dependencies and connections in real-time, detecting anomalies within seconds,” Hinajosa said.
-“It will tell you what the problem is, how many users were affected along with the root cause.”
+At the core is the Dynatrace deterministic AI engine, Davis.
+“It continuously analyzes all these dependencies and connections in real-time, detecting anomalies within seconds,” Hinojosa says.
+“It will tell you what the problem is, how many users were affected, along with the root cause.”

 In practice, the Dynatrace solution improves Kubernetes monitoring across three key areas: